hashobject/time-to-read/README.md

 where

-  word-count - number of words in the text words-per-minute - speed of reading
+  word-count - number of words in the text words-per-minute - speed of reading.
+Default is 200 words per minute.
+This is customizable.

 Output of this calculation is estimated number of minutes for reading of the text.
 Ceiling is used as rounding method.

 ## Install